Johnny Winter: Self Titled Album (1969)

-Happy 66th Birthday to music legend Johnny Winter.
-An incredible artist whose music continues to inspire us.
-Here’s one of my favorite articles that was featured last year… Make sure you add your comments at the end of the post!
+Happy 71st Birthday to blues music legend Johnny Winter.
+We lost Winter last July, but his music will continue to be an inspiration to all his fans and blues lovers everywhere.
+Here’s one of my favorite articles originally featured almost six years ago for the 40th Anniversary of his Self Titled Album in 1969… Make sure you add your comments at the end of the post!

 Flashback Summer 1969